 The Department of Marine Sciences facilities on the main campus in Mayagüez are located in a wing of the Physics-Geology-Marine Sciences Building, built in 1972.
 These facilities include departmental administrative offices, a number of laboratories and faculty offices.
 Housed in this wing is the Marine Sciences Library Collection containing over 1,000 books, 17,000 serial volumes, 5,800 documents, plus numerous maps and reprints.
 It is one of the largest specialized collections in the Caribbean.
 The collection is complemented by additional holdings in the Mayagüez Campus General Library, and the Sea Grant Library.

 The Departments of Geology and Biology maintain and operate scanning electron microscopes (SEM) which are available to the DMS personnel.
-Additionally, DMS researchers have access to the SEM maintained and operated by the Faculty of Natural Sciences of UPR Río Piedras.

 Isla Magueyes (Magueyes Island)